kocherlab/kocher_guides/docs/Guides/RNAseq.rst

 All QC programs may be imported using:

 .. code-block:: bash
-   :name: kocher_RNA1
+   :name: kocher_SEQ1

-   conda activate kocher_RNA
+   conda activate kocher_SEQ

 FastQC
 ======